Kill 'Em All: Music and lyrics

 "The Four Horsemen" is a revamp of the Mustaine-penned "The Mechanix", which originally had lyrics about having sex at a gas station.
 A modified version of his composition with the original lyrics appeared on Megadeth's debut Killing Is My Business... and Business Is Good!
 (1985), named "Mechanix".
-Although Mustaine told Metallica not to use any of his music, Hetfield wrote lyrics about the Four Horsemen of the Apocalypse and added a bridge and cleanly picked guitar solo in the middle.
-Mustaine said the bridge was inspired by the main riff in Lynyrd Skynyrd's "Sweet Home Alabama".
+Although Mustaine told Metallica not to use any of his music, Hetfield wrote lyrics about the Four Horsemen of the Apocalypse and added a bridge and a cleanly picked guitar solo in the middle.
+Mustaine said that the bridge was inspired by the main riff in Lynyrd Skynyrd's "Sweet Home Alabama".

 "Motorbreath" was written by Hetfield during his time in Leather Charm and tells about life on the road.
 The song is based on a four-chord verse and a stop-and-start chorus.
 The most recognizable parts are Ulrich's drum rolls in each chorus and the riff that accompanies Hammett's solos.

 "Jump in the Fire" was the first song ever written by Mustaine, with lyrics about teenage sexual experience.
+Mustaine explained that "Mechanix" and "Jump in the Fire" were the writings of a young man who experienced religious abuse from his mother's religion, Jehovah's Witnesses: "That kind of stuff really affected the way my myopic of the world and the prism that I saw it through."
 Hetfield's revised lyrics for the album were written from Satan's point of view, describing how the devil watches people killing each other, and is sure they will go to hell for their actions.
-"Jump in the Fire" was released as a single in the UK in February 1984 to promote a UK tour with Venom.
-The single featured "Phantom Lord" and "Seek & Destroy" as live tracks, although they are actually studio recordings with fake crowd noise dubbed over them.
-The single's cover art features an oil painting titled The Devils of D-Day, created by artist Les Edwards in 1978.